dgaydukov/cert-aws/sa/files/sa.md

 * performs integrity checks to ensure transferred data is correspond to source data, by calculating file checksum and compare it with on-premise file checksum
 * you can monitor transfer progress in CloudWatch (how many files and total volume)
 * ensure file transfer even if some interruption (like network problem).
 In this case DataSync will resume file transfer and complete it after failed attempt
-* use direct connect + vpc endpoint so data transfer happens inside vpc and doesn't go outside aws network To transfer data you should do 3 things
+* use DX + vpc endpoint so data transfer happens inside vpc and doesn't go outside aws network To transfer data you should do 3 things
 * Deploy a DataSync agent in on-premise VM.
 Agent can be installed on ec2 by using AMI.
 * Create a data transfer task